wwywyyg/CMPE-172/Lab2/README.md

 ![ConstructorUserDemo](https://github.com/wwywyyg/CMPE-172/blob/main/Lab2/Images/ConstructorUserDemo_SC.png)

 ```
-a)This function is for testing Constructor annotation
+a)This demo is for testing Constructor annotation

 b)from source code we can see there are @NoArgsconstructor and @AllArgsconstructor,NoArgsconstructor is generate a constructor with no parameter.
   AllArgsconstructor is generates a constructor with 1 parameter for each field in your class.